Joe Puerta: Career

-He was a touring member (bass/vocals) of the bands for Chi Coltrane, Laura Branigan, and Sheena Easton.
-He later became an original member of Bruce Hornsby and the Range.
+Puerta worked with Sheena Easton during the 1980s when Ambrosia were on hiatus.
+He then left Easton in 1984 and became a founding member of Bruce Hornsby and the Range.
 His association with Bruce Hornsby started when Hornsby was invited to play sessions with Ambrosia on their last album.
+In 1987, while Puerta was still in The Range, the band won a Grammy award for Best New Artist.